Flower child

-Flower child originated as a synonym for hippie, especially among the idealistic young people who gathered in San Francisco and the surrounding area during the Summer of Love in 1967.
+Flower child is a term coined in 1967 by the Californian disc jockey Lord Tim Hudson, who said, "Anyone aged between 15 and 30 is a flower child."
+The term was later adopted by Sky Saxon of the American rock band the Seeds who were managed by Hudson.
+He persuaded the band to write songs such as "March of the Flower Children" on their album Future (1967).
+The term "flower child" was then applied broadly to the hippie subculture by the mass media.
 It was the custom of "flower children" to wear and distribute flowers or floral-themed decorations to symbolize ideals of universal belonging, peace, and love.
-The mass media picked up on the term and used it to refer in a broad sense to any hippie.
 Flower children were also associated with the flower power political movement, which originated in ideas written by Allen Ginsberg in 1965.